deadflowers/mediaswap/README.md

 ### Desktop non-app
 Mediaswap is a robust wrapper designed to bring the power of **FFmpeg** and **ImageMagick** to your Ubuntu/GNOME desktop.
 The GUI is familiar because it's your shell and file manager.

 Essentially a **Zenity** powered non-app that attaches itself to your shell, integrating seamlessly into your environment, and organically into your workflow.
+Natural and intuitive your great grandfather could figure out remastering his Glenn Miller Orchestra records in like 3 minutes.

+The GUI pop up powered shell extension wrappers pass commands to the MediaSwap CLI app.
+That's right you have the same powers in terminal mode and can absolutely use Mediaswap on your remote server with no desktop, or the Termux console on your Android phone.

+shut up ray! 🤬

+no joke i do it all the time 😀
 ---

   * **Images:** Convert `.heic` and `.raw` to `.png`, `.webp`, `.avif`, or `.jpg`.
 Create **icons** for your web app or site, apply **bevels**, add **drop-shadows**, **remove backgrounds**, or generate **ASCII** art.